📢 Get 50% off shorts when you buy gloves (automatically applied)

 Choosing the Right Hand Wraps

-Selecting appropriate hand wraps protects your hands during boxing training or competition.
-Traditional cotton Mexican-style elastic bandages Tape & gauze wraps offer distinct advantages for different fighting scenarios.
+Selecting appropriate hand wraps will help to protect your hands during boxing training or competition.
+Traditional cotton, Mexican-style elastic, and bandage tape & gauze wraps offer distinct advantages for different fighting scenarios.

 Length and Material Considerations